ArtRiv/ArtRiv/README.md

 Hey There 👋

-- 🔭 I’m currently working on a personal webapp project for a E-Commerce
+- 🔭 I’m currently working on a personal webapp project for an E-Commerce

 - Some techs I've used and am currently studying: